- Node.js Tutorial

 Try it Option Online

 You really do not need to set up your own environment to start learning Node.js.
-Reason is very simple, we already have set up Node.js environment online, so that you can execute all the available examples online at the same time when you are doing your theory work.
-This gives you confidence in what you are reading and to check the result with different options.
-Feel free to modify any example and execute it online.
+Reason is very simple, we already have set up Node.js environment online, so that you can execute all the available examples online and learn through practice.
+Feel free to modify any example and check the results with different options.

-Try following example using Try it option available at the top right corner of the below sample code box:/* Hello World! program in Node.js */ console.log("Hello World!");
+Try the following example using the Live Demo option available at the top right corner of the below sample code box (on our website) −/* Hello World! program in Node.js */ console.log("Hello World!");

 Local Environment Setup